dhcgn/mbox-to-imap/README.md

 - Folder hierarchies inside the source `.mbox` are not replicated; all uploads target a single IMAP folder.
 - Sync state is purely local.
 Removing `processed.jsonl` (or switching machines without copying it) causes previously ingested messages to upload again.
+- Timestamps are set to the time when the message is uplaoded via imap.
+The original email date is not preserved.

 ---